pallab17/nodeJs-by-akshay-saini-sir/theory.md

 after that we are gonna export the index file

 and lastly we are gonna import all the fns we need from the index.js file directly

+ekta jayega theke sob kota fn import korchi basically

+// directly importing all the functions and variables from the index.js file const {calculateMultiply, calculateSum,p} = require("./calculate/pallab");
+// we dont need to write the index.js file name as node will automatically search for the index.js file if we dont write the file name as it will assume its a type of folder import

+## // we can keep whatever file name we want index.js is not compulsory
+## index.js file name renamed to pallab.js for proving.